antaresproject/docs/docs/services/assets.md

-It will add to the `foo` container the javascript code:
+It will add the javascript code to the `foo` container:

 ```html
 <script type="text/javascript" >